vxxqv/regulatory-transfer-functions/docs/protocol.md

 ## External benchmark and falsification challenge

-All CD4-derived outcomes, features, labels, module loadings, model predictions, and target-fold assignments are locked by SHA-256 digest before processing the falsification holdout.
-Replogle K562 results inspected during development remain a labeled external replication analysis and are not represented as untouched.
-The confirmatory falsification holdout is a separately acquired Replogle RPE1 CRISPRi Perturb-seq screen.
-Its perturbation outcomes cannot alter the CD4 feature definitions, model hyperparameters, endpoints, eligibility rules, folds, null procedures, or decision thresholds.
+The original external benchmark locked all CD4-derived outcomes, features, labels, module loadings, model predictions, and target-fold assignments by SHA-256 digest before processing the RPE1 endpoint.
+Replogle K562 and RPE1 results are now already inspected external analyses and cannot serve as untouched confirmation for later extensions.
+Their perturbation outcomes cannot alter the CD4 feature definitions, model hyperparameters, endpoints, eligibility rules, folds, null procedures, or decision thresholds.

 The primary external endpoint is `log(1 + number of differentially expressed genes)` for each eligible shared perturbation target.
 Secondary endpoints are the pseudobulk response norm and cross-system response-vector concordance.
 Every eligible target is retained in the target-level results table.
 Targets that fail minimum-cell, gene-overlap, or effect-estimation requirements remain in an exclusions table with one explicit reason.